allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 journaling a little at the end of the day?
 I dare you to think about 3 good things that happened to you at work every day and write it down.

-Research also shows that engaging in meditational practices lead to activation of reward-related areas of the brain.
+Research also shows that engaging in meditational practices leads to activation of reward-related areas of the brain.
-Having a long-term habit of meditation and mindfulness will lead to having sustained feelings of deep joy and peace, which is associated with higher dopamine levels.
+Having a long-term habit of meditation and mindfulness will contribute to having sustained feelings of deep joy and peace, which is associated with higher dopamine levels.

 ## Summary

-After reading this post you should be aware of how your dopamine mechanisms work and how to use your biological hardware in order to modulate your overall motivation.
-What I want you to remember is that the thing most important for your motivation is maintaining a high baseline dopamine level.
-You can achieve this by several means such as avoiding dopamine peaks, differentiating stimuli when you work, exposing yourself to cold water or meditation.
-It’s also important to focus mostly (preferably only) on your intrinsic motivation to avoid the undermining effect.
+You now know how your dopamine mechanisms work and how to use your biological hardware to modulate your overall motivation.
+What you should remember is that the thing most important for your motivation is maintaining a high baseline dopamine level.
+Avoid dopamine peaks, differentiate stimuli when you work, use other tactics such as exposing yourself to cold water or meditation.
+Also, keep your focus mostly (preferably only) on your intrinsic motivation to avoid the undermining effect.
+Now, go conquer the world!

-I hope provided information is going to be useful for you and help you slightly improve your professional life.
-See you soon in the next post!

 ## References